Rue McClanahan

 She voiced Scarlett in animated Christmas film Annabelle's Wish (1997).

-She won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series and was nominated for three Golden Globe Awards for Best Performance by an Actress in a Television Series - Comedy or Musical for her performance as Blanche Devereaux in NBC sitcom The Golden Girls (1985–1992), also won a TV Land Award for Quintessential Non-traditional Family and TV Land Pop Culture Award.
+She won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series and was nominated for three Golden Globe Awards for Best Performance by an Actress in a Television Series - Comedy or Musical for her performance as Blanche Devereaux in NBC sitcom The Golden Girls (1985–1992).

 Graduated from Ardmore High School.